Program Notifications Sign-Up

 Overview

 Attend CIEE Spain: Semester in Madrid program to choose from a unique mix of flexible and diverse courses in English and/or Spanish.
-During the Fall and Spring semesters, you can enroll in the Universidad Antonio Nebrija (UAN), and in the Fall semester, you can enroll in the Fundación Ortega y Gassett y Gregorio Marañón (FOM).
+During the Fall and Spring semesters, you can enroll in the Universidad Antonio Nebrija (UAN) and the Universidad Carlos III de Madrid (UC3M), and in the Fall semester, you can enroll in the Fundación Ortega y Gassett y Gregorio Marañón (FOM).

 Although it is helpful, you do not need to have prior experience with the Spanish language in order to apply.